 Use test-driven development.
-This is a process where developers write the code for a test that a feature should pass (or validate) before proceeding.
+In this process, developers write the code for a test that a feature should pass (or validate) before proceeding.
 It is a key part of XP.

-Just enough design and architecture are involved to build the features for the current iteration.
+Just enough design and architecture are involved in building the features for the current iteration.

-Code is frequently checked against the master code base so errors can be instantly detected (this is called continuous integration of code with the code base).
+Code is frequently checked against the master code base to instantly detect errors (this is called continuous integration of code with the code base).

-SCRUM, Kanban, and Extreme Programming (XP) are all varieties of Agile frameworks for product development.
+Scrum, Kanban, and Extreme Programming (XP) are all agile frameworks commonly used for product development.

 They are all consistent with the principles in the Agile Manifesto.

-While there are some notable differences between them all, they do share some common elements: short coding cycles, improved communication, just-in-time planning and prioritization, facilitation of learning and improvement, and adaptation in order respond to change in the business environment (i.e., requirements).
+While there are some notable differences between them all, they share some common elements: short coding cycles, improved communication, just-in-time planning and prioritization, facilitation of learning and improvement, and adaptation to respond to change in the business environment (i.e., requirements).